Bhaskarabhatla: Career

 He started his career as a lyricist in 2000 with the film Goppinti Alludu directed by E. V. V. Satyanarayana starring Nandamuri Balakrishna.
 He was encouraged to be a lyricist by actor Tanikella Bharani and composer Chakri.
 He got break with the 2001 film Itlu Sravani Subramanyam directed by Puri Jagannadh which was a musical hit.
 He worked with Puri Jagannadh for 15 films and worked with composer Chakri for 65 films.
 Bhaskarabhatla has worked has written lyrics for more than 25 films for hero Ravi Teja.

 Chakri and Bhaskarabhatla both started their careers together.
 He also worked with popular directors like E. V. V. Satyanarayana, Trivikram Srinivas, Harish Shankar etc.

-He stated that he is an ardent fan of legendary Telugu poet Sri Sri who has inspired him to write poetry.
+He stated that he is an fan of poet Sri Sri who has inspired him to write poetry.
 He frequently reads Sri sri's Maha Prasthaanam citing it as his Bhagavadgeetha.
 Along with Sri Sri, Sirivennela Seetharama Sastry also has a major influence on him.

-His popular songs include "Malli Kuyave Guvva" from Itlu Sravani Subramanyam, "Ippatikinka Naa Vayasu" from Pokiri, "Bommanu Geesthe" from Bommarillu, "Gallo Thelinattunde" from Jalsa, "Pellenduke Ravanamma" from Bumper Offer, "Katuka Kanule" from Aakaasam Nee Haddhu Ra and "Godari Gattu" from Sankranthiki Vasthunam.

-After "Ippatikinka Naa Vayasu" from pokiri becoming a raging hit, Bhaskarabhatla got so many offers to write item songs.
+After "Ippatikinka Naa Vayasu" from Pokiri becoming a hit, Bhaskarabhatla got so many offers to write item songs.
 Fearing of being typecasted only for item songs, he started rejecting those offers and established himself as someone who can write all kinds of songs.